VincentVanlaer/mesa-school-labs/content/wednesday/lab-2.md

 Based on the parameters obtained by [Ramachandran et al., (2025)](https://arxiv.org/pdf/2504.05885) (see the introductory part of this lab), we can try and find the model that fits within the measured stellar parameters, like $T_{\rm eff}$, $\log L$ and $\log g$, and terminate the computations after doing so.

-To force MESA to stop after finding a fitting model to the observations we need to modify the `run_binary_extras.f90` file.
-You can find it in the `src/` in working directory.
+To force MESA to stop after finding a fitting model to the observations, we need to modify the `run_binary_extras.f90` file.
+You can find it in the `src/` inthe  working directory.
 We have already prepared the file, so all you need to do is to capture the MESA quantities and to compare them with observed parameters.
-One of the way is to use the observed uncertainities and to compare them with the MESA parameters as:
+One of the ways is to use the observed uncertainties and to compare them with the MESA parameters:

 ```fortran
     if ( abs(Teff_MESA - Teff_obs) < dTeff_obs) then